-- The Complaint Resolution Team includes the Intake Team and the Early Resolution Team and has responsibility for handling enquiries, receiving and assessing complaints, and undertaking the early resolution of complaints, where appropriate, through informal investigations. - The Administrative Improvement Team undertakes own motion investigations and other strategies aimed at improving public administration. - The Monitoring Team monitors and reports on the operation of powers conferred on the Western Australia Police under legislation and undertakes inspections of telecommunications interception records. - The Reviews Team reviews certain child deaths and family and domestic violence fatalities, identifies patterns and trends arising from these reviews and makes recommendations to relevant public authorities to prevent or reduce these deaths. - The Investigations Team handles the investigation of complaints and the Legal Services Team provides legal services across the Office. - The Energy and Water Team has responsibility for handling enquiries and receiving, investigating and resolving complaints about electricity, gas and water services providers. - The Executive Services, Corporate Services and Information Technology Services Teams support the Office in strengthening its strategic focus, corporate communications, governance and business services.
+- The Complaint Resolution Team includes the Intake Team and the Early Resolution Team and has responsibility for handling enquiries, receiving and assessing complaints, and undertaking the early resolution of complaints, where appropriate, through informal investigations. - The Administrative Improvement Team undertakes own motion investigations and other strategies aimed at improving public administration. - The Reviews Team reviews certain child deaths and family and domestic violence fatalities, identifies patterns and trends arising from these reviews and makes recommendations to relevant public authorities to prevent or reduce deaths. - The Investigations Team handles the investigation of complaints, the Inspections Team undertakes telecommunications interception inspections and the Legal Services Team provides legal services across the Office. - The Energy and Water Team has responsibility for handling enquiries and receiving, investigating and resolving complaints about electricity, gas and water services providers. - The Executive Services, Corporate Services and Information Technology Services Teams support the Office in strengthening its strategic focus, corporate communications, governance and business services.